QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Quantum operators in the first quantization

-By studying the action of the helicity operator in Eq.~\eqref{eq:helicityoperator} on the spinorial photon states, it is found that the helicity operator divided by $\hbar$ swaps the upper and lower components of the photon states.
+By studying the action of the helicity operator in Eq.~\eqref{eq:helicityoperator} on electromagnetic spinors, it is found that the helicity operator divided by $\hbar$ swaps the upper and lower four components of the electromagnetic spinors.
 This corresponds to the action of the chirality operator $\boldsymbol{\gamma}_\mathrm{B}^5$ discussed in Sec.~\ref{sec:fifthgamma}.
-The correspondence $\hat{\mathfrak{h}}/\hbar\leftrightarrow\boldsymbol{\gamma}_\mathrm{B}^5$ for spinorial photon states is discussed further in Appendix \ref{apx:spinorialwavefunctions}.
+The correspondence $\hat{\mathfrak{h}}/\hbar\leftrightarrow\boldsymbol{\gamma}_\mathrm{B}^5$ for electromagnetic spinors is discussed further, in the case of photon states, in Appendix \ref{apx:spinorialwavefunctions}.
 The helicity operator commutes with the Hamiltonian operator as $[\hat{\mathfrak{h}},\hat{H}]=\mathbf{0}$.